obsproject/rfcs/README.md

 [OBS Project RFCs]: #obs-project-rfcs

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the OBS Project community.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features, functionality, and changes to undergo a peer-review and allow all interested parties to weigh in their comments and ensure the direction is consistent with the vison of the project.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features, functionality, and changes to undergo a peer-review and allow all interested parties to weigh in their comments and ensure the direction is consistent with the vision of the project.

 ## Table of Contents